top of page

 CGM Compatibility

-Insulet have confirmed that DASH is not going anywhere.
-So if you're not ready to hand over control to The Machine just yet, you can continue to use Omnipod DASH for the forseeable future.
-This is also great news for those that are using DASH to do DIY Looping.
-(If you're interested in DIY Looping, check out this article).
+Not to worry—Insulet has confirmed that DASH is not being phased out.
+If you’re not ready to fully embrace the automation of the Omnipod 5, you may continue using Omnipod DASH for the foreseeable future.
+This is also good news for current DASH users who employ DIY Looping.
+(If you’re curious about DIY Looping, check out this article).

-Even if you're transitioning from Omnipod DASH, you'll still need to see your diabetes educator to make the switch, and everyone's transition will be slightly different.
-Below is the more detailed information for each scenario, with next steps and pricing.
+Even if you're currently using Omnipod DASH, you will still need to see your diabetes educator to transition.
+Each individual’s transition will differ.
+Below are the detailed steps and pricing information for various scenarios.

 Current Omnipod DASH User Accessing via Private Health

-You do not need to wait until your private health warranty period is up to transition from Dash to 5.
-Upgrading from Dash to 5 will not restart your warranty.
+You don’t need to wait until your private health warranty is up to transition from DASH to Omnipod 5.
+Upgrading will not reset your warranty.

 • A letter of clinical need from your Credentialled Diabetes Educator

-• A completed order form with sign off from yourself and your Credentialled Diabetes Educator
+• A completed order form, signed by you and your Credentialled Diabetes Educator

-• Pay a one-time fee of $249 to Insulet for the upgrade from the PDM to the Controller
+• A one-time payment of $249 to Insulet for the upgrade from the PDM to the Controller

 • A pump start training session with your Credentialled Diabetes Educator

-You will continue to access pods via NDSS for the current monthly price of $31.80.
+You can continue to obtain pods through NDSS for the current monthly cost of $31.80.

 Current Omnipod DASH User and Self-Funding